Amazing Places: Halki, Greece

 - There's no airport on Halki, so the island can only be accessed by boat.

-- The clock on the Halki town hall was disconnected because it chimed every 15 miuntes, disturbing the residents.
+- The clock on the Halki town hall was disconnected because it chimed every 15 minutes, disturbing the residents.

-- Ruins of a medieval Kastro castle built by the Knights of St. John overlooks the the main townsite.
+- Ruins of a medieval Kastro castle built by the Knights of St. John overlooks the the main town site.
 The original settlement of Chorio lies just down the hill from the castle.
 And, just beyond the castle ruins, there's a small monastery called Panormitis, which is undergoing renovation.
-(We havent had the chance to visit any of these sites yet, but plan to on our next trip!)